 - Do you have time and money?
 Keep read this article, you might want to invest some money and time into building your own mining rig.
 In the off chance you don’t want to mine after reading this article, there will be some options for you at the end.

+If you have one of the newest GPUs, you can check your hashrate on one of our pages AMD hashrate/Nvidia hashrate.
 Now that you know what GPU is in your computer.
 Click here to open a new tab to whattomine.com, this way you can check how much you could make mining with your PC.
 If you’re not happy with the amount you will earn daily mining with your PC.
 Please read the section above that was focused towards phone, tablet, and laptop users.

 How To Mine Crypto With A GPU